How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay: Macroscopic Baryon Number Violation in Neutron Stars

-in which the first term is due to gravitational radiation~\cite{PhysRev.136.B1224}, and the third term includes extrinsic effects, e.g., due to the relative motion of a binary pulsar with respect to the solar system barycenter.
-The numerical values for each of these contributions and the limits on $\dot{P}_b^{\dot{E}}$ (found by subtracting the GR contribution, $\dot{P}_b^{\rm GR}$, from the intrinsic orbital-period decay rate, $\dot{P}_b^{\rm int} \equiv \dot{P}_b^{\rm obs} - \dot{P}_b^{\rm ext}$) are given in Table~\ref{tab:macro_bnv:interp:psrbinary} for three binary systems.
-Two of these systems J0348$+$0432 and J1614$-$2230) have heavy pulsars that may contain hyperons~\cite{1960SvA.....4..187A}, and the third one is a double pulsar system (J0737$-$3039A/B) with an extremely high precision in its orbital parameters. \begin{enumerate} \item \textbf{PSR J0348$+$0432:} A pulsar–white dwarf binary discovered in 2007 with the Robert C. Byrd Green Bank Telescope~\cite{lynch2013green} with an orbital period of about $2.4$ hr.
-We use the results from the analysis in Ref.~\cite{Antoniadis:2013pzd}, in which it was shown that the kinematic, spin-down (Eq.~\eqref{eq:macro_bnv:observables:pbdot:spindown}), and tidal ($\dot{P}_b^T \lessapprox 10^{-16}$) contributions to $\dot{P}_b$ are negligible and the observed $\dot{P}_b$ should be mainly caused by the GW emission.
+\begin{enumerate} \item \textbf{PSR J0348$+$0432:} A pulsar–white dwarf binary discovered in 2007 with the Robert C. Byrd Green Bank Telescope~\cite{lynch2013green} with an orbital period of about $2.4$ hr.
+We use the results from the analysis in Ref.~\cite{Antoniadis:2013pzd}, in which it was shown that the kinematic, spin-down (Eq.~\eqref{eq:macro_bnv:observables:pbdot:spindown}), and tidal ($\dot{P}_b^T \lessapprox 10^{-16}$) contributions to $\dot{P}_b$ are negligible and the observed $\dot{P}_b$ should be mainly caused by the gravitational wave (GW) emission.
 We use the value from Ref.~\cite{Antoniadis:2013pzd} for the intrinsic period decay rate, $\dot{P}_b^{\rm int} = -0.275(45) \times 10^{-12}$.

 \item \textbf{PSR J1614$-$2230:} A pulsar–white dwarf binary discovered in 2006 with the Parkes radio telescope~\cite{Hessels:2004ps}.
-We use the Shapiro delay mass estimates from Ref.~\cite{Arzoumanian:2017puf}, and the binary parameters from NANOGrav 12.5 yr data set~\cite{NANOGrav:2020gpb} at $56323$ MJD.
+We use the Shapiro delay mass estimates from Ref.~\cite{Arzoumanian:2017puf}, and the binary parameters from the NANOGrav 12.5 yr data set~\cite{NANOGrav:2020gpb} at $56323$ MJD.
 The observed value of $\dot{P}_b^{\rm obs} = 1.57(13) \times 10^{-12}$ is dominated by the Doppler shift due to the pulsar motion which is itself mainly caused by the Shklovskii effect~\cite{1970SvA....13..562S}:

 in which we input the value for proper motion $\mu = 32.4(5)\, {\rm mas\, yr^{-1}}$, and used the parallax distance $d = 0.65 \pm 0.04\, {\rm kpc}$~\cite{NANOGrav:2020qll}.
 We use Eq.~(16) from Ref.~\cite{10.1111/j.1365-2966.2009.15481.x} to estimate the contribution due to the Galactic potential, namely,